MikeRogers0/WP-HTML5-Category-Selector/readme.txt

 = How do I get all my categories back? =

-Either empty the field labeled "filter".
+Clear the field labeled "filter".

 == Screenshots ==

-1. Screenshot of the field it adds.
+1. This is what the filtering field looks like

 == Changelog ==

+= 1.3.0 =
+* Switched over to a CSS query based filtering solution, this should make things more efficient.

 = 1.2.0 =
 * Made filter box a search type, so removed the filter button.